CFC-Servers/cfc_err_forwarder/README.md

 # cfc_err_forwarder
-A pure-lua (well, Moonscript) Error tracker for Garry's Mod.
+A pure-lua Error tracker for Garry's Mod.

 This addon will watch for errors, do a little investigation, and send a message to a target Discord channel for your review.